maidsafe-archive/MaidSafe-Vault/docs/Personas-Account-Transfer-Fields.md

 ##Data manager
 Data manages holds account information about chunks it is responsible for.
-The account information for a chunk represent the chunk name and the id of nodes storing the chunk.
+The account information for a chunk represent the chunk name and the id and status of nodes storing the chunk.

 | ChunkName | `storage_node`s |
 | --------- | --------------- |